 Profit Sharing Plan.
-The Bank has established a 401(k) profit sharing plan that allows eligible employees to save at a minimum one percent of eligible compensation on a pre-tax basis, subject to certain Internal Revenue Service limitations.
-The Bank will match 50% of employee 401(k) contributions up to four percent of total eligible compensation.
+The Bank has established a 401(k) profit sharing plan that allows eligible employees to save at a minimum one percent of eligible compensation on a pre-tax or post-tax basis, subject to certain Internal Revenue Service limitations.
+The Bank will match 50% of employee 401(k) contributions up to six percent of total eligible compensation.
 In addition, the Bank may make a discretionary contribution from time to time as is deemed advisable.
 A participant is 100% vested in the participant's deferral contributions.
 Employer matching contributions are funded annually and are immediately vested.
 A six-year vesting schedule applies to employer discretionary contributions.
-In order to be eligible to participate, the employee must be 21 years of age, work 1,000 hours in the plan year and be employed on the last day of the year to be eligible for employer match and discretionary contributions.
-The plan calls for only lump-sum distributions upon either termination of employment, retirement, death, or disability.
+Employees are immediately eligible upon hire to contribute to the plan and receive matching contributions.
+In order to be eligible for discretionary contributions, employees must work 1,000 hours in the plan year and be employed on the last day of the year.
 The Company's contribution to the plan made on behalf of the Named Executive Officers is included under the "All Other Compensation" column in the Summary Compensation Table.